junyichong/junyichong.github.io/collections/_posts/2020-07-29-part-time-job.md

 ---
 title: "Should I Get a Part-time Job in Japan?"
 header_type: hero
-header_img: ../assets/image/sadkeanu2.jpg
+header_img: ../assets/image/blog/sadkeanu2.jpg
-categories: [picture]
-tags: [landscape, trips, downtown, project-links, wikipedia, image]
+tags: [life, work]
 ---

 One of the most surprising things I encountered in Japan is the percentage of students having a part-time job.
 Among my 46 classmates, I can confidently say that at least 30 of them are working after school, mostly at a restaurant or a convenience store.
 The number might even be higher because I don’t really know every one of them.